akraemer007/andrewkraemer.party/_posts/2017-08-27-goodbye-madison.md

 I’ve lived in Madison for the past two years.
 Madison is a place.
 It’s a nice place, but a place is a place is a place.
 A place doesn’t have feelings.
 It can’t love you or take care of you.

 Madison too isn’t too different than other places.
 It’s a midwest town.
-It has a university and it’s a capitol.
+It has a university, and it’s a capitol.
 There are families and hippies — students and bureaucrats.

 I know that a place is a place is a place.
 I know that Madison is a place.
 But as I sit here on my bed on the floor in my otherwise empty room, I can’t help but feel that Madison is my place.